ndejong/elasticsearch_kibana_cli/README.md

 accessible.

 ElasticSearch Kibana CLI makes it possible to copy-paste query expressions directly from the Kibana user-interface and then easily access very large sets of result data.
-This makes the `eskbcli` useful in SecOps situations where the ability to rapidly move from a Kibana query to raw data is valued.
+This makes `eskbcli` useful in SecOps situations where the ability to rapidly move from a Kibana query to raw data is valued.

-Configuration options are available to adjust http-headers so-as-to enable access to Kibana in situations that require complex user-authentication such as when Kibana exists behind an OAuth reverse proxy or other session-based authentication arrangement.
+Configuration options are available to adjust http-headers so-as-to enable access to Kibana in situations that require complex user-authentication such as when Kibana exists behind an OAuth reverse proxy or other session-based authentication arrangements.

 Documentation available https://elasticsearch-kibana-cli.readthedocs.io